profesorfalken/jPowerShell/README.md

 *waitPause*: the pause in ms between each loop pooling for a response.
 Default value is 10

 *maxWait*: the maximum wait in ms for the command to execute.
 Default value is 10000

+*remoteMode*: it should be true when we are executing a command in remote.
+Otherwise the execution will finish in timeout.

 #### Executing PowerShell Script ####